A child-friendly space is a safe place set up for children affected by emergencies where they can play and learn.

-Disasters and conflicts threaten children’s rights, prospects and damage the societies they live in.
+Disasters, conflicts and disease outbreaks threaten children’s lives, rights and prospects and damage the societies they live in.

-In addition, over 200 million people are affected by natural disasters each year and the effects of climate change are causing increased risks for children.
+Over 200 million people are affected by disasters caused by natural hazards each year.
+The effects of climate change are causing increased risks for children.

-We build communities’ resilience and support children’s right to dignity and protection before, during and after disasters and conflicts.
 Responding to the needs of adolescent girls – who are among the most at risk when disasters strike – is a key focus of our work.
 Our approach is built on universal human values and humanitarian principles.